senzing-garage/docker-compose-air-gapper/README.md

 1. Since the `docker-compose-skeleton.yaml` file is already "normalized" (i.e. there are no variables for substitution), there is no need to run `docker-compose config`.

-1. Using the `senzing/docker-compose-air-gapper` docker container,
+1. Using a `senzing/docker-compose-air-gapper` docker container,
    create a `save-images.sh` file in the `/tmp` directory.
    Example: